digitalsamba/sinch-conference-middleware/README.md

 - Add option to create a Digital Samba room via its API providing a telephone number and PIN for the SIP connection to the conference
 - Add call to Digital Samba API to tell about phone user joined event
 - Add call to Digital Samba API to tell about phone user left event
-- Add option to mute phone user muted after recieving call back from Digital Samba ent
+- Add option to mute phone user after receiving call back from Digital Samba
-- Add option to unmute phone user muted after recieving call back from Digital Samba ent
+- Add option to unmute phone user after receiving call back from Digital Samba
-- Add option to kick phone user muted after recieving call back from Digital Samba
+- Add option to kick phone user after receiving call back from Digital Samba

 ## Prerequisites